 The name of the organization shall be the Fountain Hills PTO.

-The Fountain Hills PTO was organized to aid the students in grades K-8 at McDowell Mountain Elementary School, Four Peaks Elementary School, and Fountain Hills Middle School by providing support for their educational needs and to promote open communication between the administration, teachers, parents and community
+The Fountain Hills PTO was organized to aid the students in grades Pre-K through 12 at McDowell Mountain Elementary School, Fountain Hills Middle School, and Fountain Hills High School by providing support for their educational needs and to promote open communication between the administration, teachers, parents and community.

-This organization is open to all staff and parents/guardians of children enrolled at McDowell Mountain Elementary School, Four Peaks Elementary School, and Fountain Hills Middle School.
+This organization is open to all staff and parents/guardians of children enrolled at McDowell Mountain Elementary School, Fountain Hills Middle School, and Fountain Hills High School.
 All parents/guardians of children who are enrolled in these schools who are current in the payment of annual dues as established in Section IX herein, shall have the right to vote on all issues before the membership at Regular Meetings, to elect officers, and to hold office.
 Members of the community are invited to participate as non-voting members.

 A. Regular Meetings: At least two General Membership Meetings of the organization shall be held during each school year.
 The time and place of the meetings shall be announced at least seven (7) days prior to the meeting via postings within the school buildings, emails to members, and on the PTO website.